 The St. Louis Park, MN artist holds a BFA from the University of Northern Iowa in Cedar Falls and an MFA from Eastern Michigan University in Ypsilanti.
 Her work has been selected for exhibitions throughout the country at venues that have included Skutt Kilns in Portland, OR and Pewabic Pottery in Detroit, MI.
 Sandra is currently a ceramics instructor at the Northern Clay Center in Minneapolis, MN.
 In addition to teaching classes and private lessons, she is in the process of building her private studio in Ottertail, MN.

 She has taught at numerous art centers and University studios including Winona State University, Eastern Michigan University the Northern Clay Center in Minneapolis and the Ann Arbor Potters Guild to name a few.
 She participates in art fairs and galleries across the region.

 About Soda Fire

-The stoneware and porcelain pottery is fired at a high temperature of 2340 degrees farenheit, or in potter jargon, cone 10!
+The stoneware and porcelain pottery are fired at a high temperature of 2340 degrees Fahrenheit, or in potter jargon, cone 10!
 The beautiful, warm, orange or gray surface comes from a combination of clay and baking soda.
 Different clays “flash” different colors when they come in contact with the vapors of sodium bicarbonate (baking soda).
 The result is a distinct, subtle, surface coating!